 A quality of life toolkit needs to have considerable explanatory power if it is to contribute to the methodology and practice of social certification in organic farming.
-To achieve this

-My research in the UK with a community group showed how swiftly a particular group grasped the potential of chapatti (venn) diagrams to indicate their perceived exclusion from decision-making processes.
-They also clearly understood that they could use us, the researchers, to convey their grievances to other parties rather than having to speak for themselves - simply because they realised we would present our 'findings' at some point to various decision-makers (Farnworth, 1998).
-This experience strongly influenced my desire to employ local researchers in Madagascar, but as shown this decision raised new objective, it needs to be capable of producing quality baseline data in order to report on 'how it is'.
+To achieve this objective, it needs to be capable of producing quality baseline data in order to report on 'how it is'.
 The norms, and aspirations, of the producers need to be captured in this first step.
 The second step requires the conceptualisation of standards, and the development of indicators, that will provide the producers with the necessary framework conditions to help create the world they want to live in.
 This involves thinking about how it 'ought to be'.
 In order to do move through these steps, I developed nine principles that I felt should inform the construction of a quality of life toolkit.
 To situate the nine principles appropriately I summarise some important areas of contention in quality of life debates below.
 This summary is followed by a presentation of the nine principles themselves.
 I then outline the toolkit itself and explain how research was conducted in the field.